zehrabuse/ride-cancellation-prediction-ml/docs/03_explatory_data_analysis.md

 # Ride Cancellation EDA Documentation

 ## Purpose
-This notebook (**notebooks/RDP_EDA.ipynb**) provides a comprehensive exploratory analysis of the ride cancellation dataset.
+This notebook ('RDP_EDA.ipynb') provides a comprehensive exploratory analysis of the ride cancellation dataset.
 The goal is to identify patterns, trends, and key features influencing cancellations, which will guide subsequent feature engineering and predictive modeling.

 ## Notebook
-You can view and run the notebook here: **notebooks/RDP_EDA.ipynb**
+You can view and run the notebook here:  [RDP_EDA.ipynb](../notebooks/RDP_EDA.ipynb)

 ## Steps Taken